sconiglio2003/Arduino-Radio-Modem-/README.md

 # Development:
   10.28.2025: I need to pause the project due to budgeting, time, and knowledge constraints.
 I fully intend to keep developing the project.

+# NOTICE ///// NOTICE ///// NOTICE ///// NOTICE /////
+  Originally, this entire radio modem project was intended to fit onto an ESP32.
+  I have moved away from this concept.
+  In the new version, the MCU controls ICs, sensors, and other data peripherals and sends them over USB to the raspberry pi.
+  The RFD900x will be connected via USB to the raspberry pi, not the MCU.
+  Since this was not originally the concept, the code will appear to be exclusively for an ESP32.
+It was originally.

 # Learning / Resources
   ESP32 Tutorials
   https://randomnerdtutorials.com/projects-esp32/